mattrussi/gitlab-com-runbooks/docs/redis/provisioning-redis-cluster.md

 ```

 2. Create Chef roles

 Set the new chef roles and add the new role to the list of gitlab-redis roles in <env>-infra-prometheus-server role.

-An example MR is https://gitlab.com/gitlab-com/gl-infra/chef-repo/-/merge_requests/3494.
+An example MR can be found [here](https://gitlab.com/gitlab-com/gl-infra/chef-repo/-/merge_requests/3494).

 3. Provision VMs

 Provision the VMs via the generic-stor/google terraform module.
 This is done in the [config-mgmt project in the ops environment](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/).
-An example MR is https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/merge_requests/5811.
+An example MR can be found [here](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/merge_requests/5811).

 After the MR is merged and applied, check the VM state via: